codedoors/codedoors.github.io-integrator/index.md

   content: Want to reach out?
 Leave your email address and we will be in touch.
 - template: simple-footer
   block: footer-1
-  content: Hello world! ❤︎ © 2018 Zebrie.
-All Rights Reserved.
+  content: "© 2018 Zebrie.
+All Rights Reserved."
 ---

 foo bar